Otis Leverette

-Otis Catrell Leverette (born May 31, 1978) is an American former professional football defensive end in the National Football League (NFL) for the Washington Redskins, San Diego Chargers, and the San Francisco 49ers.
-He played college football at the University of Alabama at Birmingham.
+Otis Catrell Leverette (born May 31, 1978) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Washington Redskins, San Diego Chargers, and the San Francisco 49ers.
+He played college football for the UAB Blazers.

 Early life

 Leverette attended Americus High School in Americus, Georgia and participated in football, basketball, wrestling, baseball, and track and field.
 In football, he was a three-year letterman and as a senior, he was named the Regional Defensive Player of the Year.

 College career

 Leverette attended Middle Georgia College and was a letterman in football.
 In football, he was a two-year starter and as a sophomore, he was a JUCO All-America selection.

 Professional career

 Miami Dolphins

 Leverette was selected by the Miami Dolphins in the sixth round, with the 187th overall pick, of the 2001 NFL draft.
 He officially signed with the team on July 12.
 He was waived on September 2, 2001.